Master of Arts in Counseling (45 unit)

 Emphases & Concentrations

-We offer four areas of emphasis for specialized interest areas.
-An emphasis functions like a minor.
+We offer five specialized interest areas.
+Our four emphases function like a minor.
 Students who don't choose an emphasis may choose from a variety of electives.
 The Child and Adolescent Mental Health Concentration is similar to the emphases, but requires additional elective coursework.

 A focus on culturally and linguistically appropriate counseling experiences centered on a deep understanding of Latino culture, ethnicity, acculturation, and immigration.

 Apply psychology to issues of well-being, stress and stress management, the modification of health behaviors, health promotion, wellness, and disease prevention.

 Offering training in the application of counseling to issues of gender, diversity in sexual identity and expression, oppression, discrimination, and acculturation, among other topics.

 Graduates work in community and law enforcement agencies, private practice, schools, correctional institutions, mental health and rehabilitation facilities, and group homes.